nixworks/public/news/2016/04/10/index.md

 ##### Panama Papers
 ### [German Justice Minister Heiko Maas, during a newspaper interview, appeals to media to hand over "Panama Papers" data that will help governments around the globe that already have started investigating possible financial wrongdoing by the world's rich and powerful. ](/news/2016/04/10/german-justice-minister-heiko-maas-during-a-newspaper-interview-appeals-to-media-to-hand-over-panama-papers-data-that-will-help-governme.md)
-_Context: German, Justice Minister, Panama Papers, Heiko Maas, investigating possible financial wrongdoing_
+_Context: Justice Minister, investigating possible financial wrongdoing, Panama Papers, Heiko Maas, German_

 ##### Howard Marks
 ### [Welsh drug smuggler turned author Howard Marks dies at age 70, after suffering from cancer for more than one year. ](/news/2016/04/10/welsh-drug-smuggler-turned-author-howard-marks-dies-at-age-70-after-suffering-from-cancer-for-more-than-one-year.md)